sudarshanregmi/ASCOOD/README.md

 </p>

 ## Abstract
 Out-of-distribution (OOD) detection is critical to ensure the safe deployment of deep learning models in critical applications.
 Deep learning models can often misidentify OOD samples as in-distribution (ID) samples.
 This vulnerability worsens in the presence of spurious correlation in the training set.
 Likewise, in fine-grained classification settings, detection of fine-grained OOD samples becomes inherently challenging due to their high similarity to ID samples.
-However, current research on OOD detection has largely ignored these challenging scenarios, focusing instead on relatively easier (conventional) cases.
-In this work, we present a unified Approach to Spurious, fine-grained, and Conventional OOD Detection (ASCOOD).
-First, we propose synthesizing virtual outliers from ID data by approximating the destruction of invariant features.
-To this end, we identify invariant features with the pixel attribution method using the model being learned.
-This approach eliminates the burden of curating external OOD datasets.
-Then, we simultaneously incentivize ID classification and predictive uncertainty towards virtual outliers leveraging standardized feature representation.
-Our approach effectively mitigates the impact of spurious correlations and encourages capturing fine-grained attributes.
-Extensive experiments across seven datasets demonstrate the merit of ASCOOD in spurious, fine-grained, and conventional settings.
+However, current research on OOD detection has focused instead largely on relatively easier (conventional) cases.
+Even the few recent works addressing these challenging cases rely on carefully curated or synthesized outliers, ultimately requiring external data.
+This motivates our central research question: ``Can we innovate OOD detection training framework for fine-grained and spurious settings \textbf{without requiring any external data at all?}" In this work, we present a unified \textbf{A}pproach to \textbf{S}purious, fine-grained, and \textbf{C}onventional \textbf{OOD D}etection (\textbf{\ASCOOD}) that eliminates the reliance on external data.
+First, we synthesize virtual outliers from ID data by approximating the destruction of invariant features.
+Specifically, we propose to add gradient attribution values to ID inputs to disrupt invariant features while amplifying true-class logit, thereby synthesizing challenging near-manifold virtual outliers.
+Then, we simultaneously incentivize ID classification and predictive uncertainty towards virtual outliers.
+For this, we further propose to leverage standardized features with z-score normalization.
+ASCOOD effectively mitigates impact of spurious correlations and encourages capturing fine-grained attributes.
+Extensive experiments across \textbf{7} datasets and and comparisons with \textbf{30+} methods demonstrate merit of ASCOOD in spurious, fine-grained and conventional settings.

 <span>Check other works:</span>